NICKOLAOS OF MYRA AND THE LEGEND OF SANTA CLAUS

 Yeshua also simplified some of the Hebrew doctrines, such as the concept of the soul.
 He said the soul is simply a small being that lives inside the body and animates it and runs it.
 The Hebrew Bible was vague about this and about many other aspects of the soul.

 Yeshua also taught love first.
 He said “Love God” and “Love thy neighbor”.
-He still taught the importance of the Kosher laws about food and diet, and he taught the importance of the Seven Laws For The Children Of Noah and the Ten Commandments Of Moses.
+He also taught the importance of the Kosher laws about food and diet, and he taught the importance of the Seven Laws For The Children Of Noah and the Ten Commandments Of Moses.

 For example, he taught that one must be circumcised, as the law required (see Acts 15: 1-25).
 He also taught that one must observe the Sabbath day on Saturday, from sundown on Friday to sundown on Saturday.